Teradata/covalent/src/platform/json-formatter/README.md

 # td-json-formatter

-`td-json-formatter` renders a javascript object in JSON format the same way the chrome/firefox console would render it using `console.log()`.
+`td-json-formatter` renders a javascript object in Json format the same way the chrome/firefox console would render it using `console.log()`.

 The tree is collapsable/expandable so you can navigate through its nodes.